-For questions related to promoting University initiatives or activities, contact C&M public relations and social media staff at publicrelations@atsu.edu, 660.626.2272 (Missouri campus), or 480.245.6252 (Arizona campus).
+For questions related to promoting University initiatives or activities, contact C&M public relations and social media staff at publicrelations@atsu.edu.

 Media & public access to ATSU

 ATSU is a private institution, and many of its facilities are not open to the public.
 There are specific protocols for inviting members of the media and the public groups to non-public areas of the University campus, including informing C&M and ATSU Security as needed.
 Members of the media, who wish to gain access to commonly requested locations on campus, and all photographers and film crews must contact ATSU C&M first to secure approval and media passes before proceeding on ATSU property for interview, film, or photography purposes.
 All media are required to wear visiting media ID badges while on ATSU campuses or property and be accompanied by a member of ATSU C&M at all times.